getbubblenow/bubble/docs/local-launcher.md

 #### Activate via command line
 Make a copy of the file `config/activation.json` and edit the copy.
 There are comments in the file to guide you.

-After saving the updated file, run this command:
+To activate your Local Launcher Bubble, run this command:

    `./bin/bactivate /path/to/activation.json`